 - Each participant will have their own seating spot, electric sockets, wi-fi connection.

-- The registration fee includes two warm meals a day, snacks and drinks.
+- The registration fee includes snacks and drinks during the event.

 - It is possible to park nearby for free (but public transport is better).